-When their ship finally landed in Philadelphia it was necessary for them to travel to Bloomsburg where they were to connect with friends and family already settled there.
+When their ship finally landed in New York it was necessary for them to travel to Bloomsburg where they were to connect with friends and family already settled there.
 Not having enough money left to purchase tickets for everyone, the men put their wives and children on board the train for Bloomsburg, Pennsylvania while they set out to walk the distance from Philadelphia to Bloomsburg.
 It is said that Elizabeth Pritchard Estep had family in the Bloomsburg area.
 James and his family lived in the Bloomsburg area until 1869, during which time he worker as a coal miner.

 The family left the Bloomsburg area in 1869 to move to Covert, Pennsylvania, an area also known as Armenia Mountain, outside of Troy, Pennsylvania in Bradford County.
 James and his sons were all working in the coal mines now, but James also was able to buy land and operate a farm.
 It wasn't until August 8, 1872 that James was finally granted his citizenship papers in the Court of Common Pleas in Tioga Co., PA.

 One more child came to be a part of the family through adoption.
 She was Martha, born in 1878 and listed on the Census record in 1880.
 That is little Martha in this picture with James and Elizabeth and daughter Elizabeth.
 Since Lizzie got married in 1888 and Martha looks to be about 6, I would say this picture was taken around 1884.